openfaas/docs/docs/deployment/kubernetes.md

 $ curl -sL https://cli.openfaas.com | sh
 ```

-Brew is available, however will lag behind by a few versions, so we don't recommend this option.
+Brew is available, however may lag behind by a few versions, so we don't recommend this option.

 ```bash
 brew install faas-cli